Skip to main content

 Notice how the return type of the service is com.fasterxml.jackson.databind.node.ObjectNode and not String.
 When using the service registry engine, returning an ObjectNode or an ArrayNode (since 3.11) is mandatory.
 The reason is to force the author of the service to think about the serialization of data.
 Having arbitrary object instances as a return value would lead to storing these as serializable variables in process or case instance, which is a bad practice.

-Click the Add operation and add one input parameter, Customer ID and one output parameter, Customer name as shown in the screenshot below:
+Click the Add operation and add one input parameter, Customer ID and one output parameter, Customer name as shown in the screenshots below:

 The JSON representation of this model looks as follows: